kjabon/image_regression/README.md

 # image_regression
-Use jax/haiku to perform regression from x-ray data to age of the patient
+Use jax/haiku to perform regression from x-ray data to age of the patient, and also implement RandAugment in jax (borrowing from others' code).

 # blog post
 See [this post](https://kjabon.github.io/blog/2023/ImageRegressionJax/) where I walk through the more interesting bits of code and training curves, working up to iteratively better results.